duongnguyen16/EFI-OC-HP-ENVY-13-i5-gen-8/README.md

 > Turn off "-v", no command line exist while booting \>

 - WARNING!
 DO NOT USE 0.X BIGSUR EFI FOR MONTEREY (Monterey have some changes that will make old versions cant boot)

+**0.9.5 Sonoma**
+- Just update to 0.9.5, bugs like the old version
+- Test for sonoma, older version not tested yet.